fenimore/go-translate/README.md

 I use the Glosbe translation API and the wordreference website to get conjugation/word parellels.

 ## Use
-I put the binary inside `$GOPATH/bin` and created a bash alias `fren` and `enfr`.
-Pass in the word for translation as a command line argument.
+I put the binary inside `$GOPATH/bin`, export this path (or create an alias).
+So either run `def e word` for en-fr or `def f word` for fr-en; or create an alias for enfr or fren.
+The second argument passed to def will determine the origin language.

 ## Example

 Run

-    fren blague
+    def f blague

 And it outputs (what is in practice a color output) the translated words, the possible conjugations and up to 30 sentences in French and English which use the given word.